testit-tms/migrators/Migrators/PractiTestExporter/Readme.md

 - resultPath - path to the folder where the results will be saved
 - practiTest.url - PractiTest API url
 - practiTest.token - token for access to the PractiTest
-- practiTest.projectName - name of the project in the PractiTest
+- practiTest.projectId - id of the project in the PractiTest

 2. Run the exporter with the following command: